SwingGuy1024/DogTags/README.md

       }
     }

 The hash code is guaranteed to be consistent with equals().
 The equals() method uses the guidelines given in **Effective Java**, by Joshua Bloch.
+(Enabling the cachedHash option, if used incorrectly, breaks this guarantee.
+It is disabled by default.)

 ### Options
 Available options are discussed below.